 “The Art Planet Chronicles: The Making of the Fifth Ring” was written by José Argüelles in 1981 and it was released for Free to the whole Planet Art Network (PAN) in 1996, including the last chapter of the Author’s Afterword.
 Unfortunately, the whole chapter was removed from the new 2014 edition published by FLT just a few months after Lloydine’s Bolon Ik Ascension.
-However, this inspirational writing is the only existing autobiography of Valum’s Prophetic Ministry, a truly profound Memory of the origins of PAN, the Dreamspell Journey and the New Time Prophecy.
+However, this inspirational writing is one of the few autobiographies of Valum’s Prophetic Ministry.
+It is a truly profound Memory of the origins of PAN, the Dreamspell Journey and the New Time Prophecy.
 It shows how important was the role of Lloydine Bolon Ik for its whole manifestation on Earth.

 The Art Planet Chronicles: The Making of the Fifth Ring